sunpy/sunpy/docs/dev_guide/contents/tests.rst

     $ tox -e py38-figure -- --mpl-generate-path=baseline

-The images output from the tests will be stored in a folder called baseline so you can double check the test works as you expected.
+The images output from the tests will be stored in a folder called ``.tmp/py38-figure/baseline`` or ``baseline`` in the sunpy folder, so you can double check the test works as you expected.

 .. _doctests: